andrew-lilley/portfolio/src/posts/complete-react-developer-expensify/complete-react-developer-expensify.md

 ##Useful Links

 * **Expensify App:** https://react-portfolio-expensify.herokuapp.com/
 *As this is hosted on a free plan at [Heroku](https://www.heroku.com/), the app goes into hibernation when it is not in use.
-As such it might take some time to initial load.*
+As such it might take some time to initially load.*

 * **Github:** https://github.com/andrew-lilley/expensify-app